AI Coding Tools Landscape 2026

 - How does it handle large, multi-file changes?

 - **New Metric:** Evaluate the tool's performance using the latest AI reliability benchmarks, such as the AI Reliability Index 2026, which measures consistency across diverse datasets and scenarios.
+This index remains a critical benchmark for assessing AI tool reliability.

 ## 2) Governance